ELM COURT

 Offering a unique haven for performing artists to immerse themselves in their craft, drawing inspiration from the estate’s historic architecture, tranquil gardens, and rich cultural heritage.

+Upon his passing, Koch entrusted this cherished property to the Foundation, ensuring its preservation and continued role as a beacon of creativity and inspiration.
 By intertwining its storied past with a forward-looking vision for the arts, Elm Court remains a living testament to Frederick R. Koch’s passion for cultural enrichment.
-The estate serves as a vibrant platform for the transformative power of creativity, honouring his legacy and fostering a deeper appreciation for the interplay of history, art, and nature.
+The estate serves as a vibrant platform for the transformative power of creativity, honoring his legacy and fostering a deeper appreciation for the interplay of history, art, and nature.

 LIVE FROM ELM COURT